kachi-jasperD/NoteAPI/ReadMe.md

 - 🐛 Reporting bugs
 - 💡 Suggesting new features or improvements
 - 📝 Improving documentation
-- 🔧 Fixing bugs or implementing features
+- 🔧 Peer programming
 - ✅ Reviewing pull requests and providing feedback

-Please read the contribution guidelines before getting started.

 ### Our Contributors

 A huge thank you to everyone who has contributed to this project.
-Your time and effort help make it better for everyone.
+Your time and effort helped make it better for everyone.

 <img width="1056" height="654" alt="Image" src="https://github.com/user-attachments/assets/b71d8a43-a2fa-46e4-926d-3074ae2c4f29" />